D3SOX/arch-guide/docs/tweaks/index.md

 If the default font includes some emoji characters, they will be used over the characters provided by a dedicated emoji font, resulting in inconsistent display.
 Use the following config to enforce rendering emojis via JoyPixels.
 ::: warning
-⚠️ Be aware that there is a bug when you do not have the [Windows Fonts](/post-installation/#windows-fonts) installed.
+⚠️ Be aware that some websites may incorrectly display certain characters (like numbers) when you do not have the [Windows Fonts](/post-installation/#windows-fonts) installed.
 See <https://bugs.archlinux.org/task/66080>
 :::

 ```bash